deepin-community/GHC_packages/README.md

 As always, the Debian Haskell Group (DHG) does a few things different than others.
 Most of our packages are trivial to maintain, so an individual repository for the package would be overkill.
-On the other hand, it is precisely the orchestration of hundrets of packages that are the distinguishing feature of our work, hence the choice to put all our packaging into one repository.
+On the other hand, it is precisely the orchestration of hundreds of packages that are the distinguishing feature of our work, hence the choice to put all our packaging into one repository.